bahabryra/REVIVED-NewerSMBU/README.md

 ### REVIVED NEWER SMBU

-I decided to take some time and add to the 500,000,000 projects i have to make this so don't expect this to be done in a day but feel free to help :)
+I decided to take some time and add to the 500,000,000 projects i have to make this so don't expect this to be done in a day but feel free to sumbit a pull request/issue and help :)